20 Fun Things to Do With Kids in Savannah, GA

 With this package, you'll have a picnic blanket set or small tables set up that will be decorated with pretty flowers and pillows.
 Plates, cups, and cutlery are also provided.
 Simply pack your kid-friendly picnic and enjoy the magical al-fresco dining setup.

-Places to stay near Forsyth Park
+🏨 Accommodations close to Forsyth Park

 Learn about Savannah's history at the Savannah History Museum